Gambling Addiction

 Living with a loved one’s gambling problem can be emotional and stressful.
 The following are normal reactions that can enable the gambler or help to hide the problem:

-- Desire to be perfect or “pick up the slack.”
+- A desire to be perfect or “pick up the slack”

-- Need to keep everyone happy and show them that they are not the cause of the problems.
+- Feeling the need to keep everyone happy and show them they are not the cause of the problems

-- Rebellion, to draw negative attention away from the gambler.
+- Rebelling to draw negative attention away from the gambler

-- Being defensive, making apologies to family and friends or employee.
+- Making apologies to family, friends or coworkers

-- Controlling, trying to set limits physically or emotionally on the gambler.
+- Becoming controlling, trying to set limits physically or emotionally on the gambler

 If you think you are depressed or overly anxious, speak to your family doctor or other health care professional.
 Be sure to tell them about the gambling problem.